mistycal98/blog-image-backend/README.md

               ],
     /* for imageUrl the type will be a file and imageUrl stores a String which containts location of the image */

     "imageUrl" : "The image for the banner page",
 }
 ```
+ The images are saved in *projectfolder/blog-images/images/*

 DELETE - **Deletes all** the blogs you create
 <br>